progressdb/ProgressDB/examples/README.md

 - `security.ip_whitelist`: List of whitelisted IPs.
 - `security.api_keys.backend|frontend|admin`: API key lists used by the server.
 - `security.kms.socket`, `security.kms.data_dir`, `security.kms.binary`: KMS integration settings (socket, data dir, optional binary path).
+ - `encryption.use`: Boolean to enable encryption when true.
+This may be overridden by the environment variable `PROGRESSDB_USE_ENCRYPTION`.
  - `security.kms.master_key_hex`: Optional: embed the 64-hex (32-byte) KEK directly in the server config.
 Use only for controlled environments.

 - `security.kms.master_key_file`: Path to a file containing the 64-hex (32-byte) KEK that the server will embed into the KMS child's config when encryption is enabled.
 This must be set when `PROGRESSDB_USE_ENCRYPTION=true` if `master_key_hex` is not used.
 - `logging.level`: Logging level (`info`, `debug`, etc.).